trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 To connect to Databricks Delta Lake, you need:

-* Tables written by Databricks Runtime 7.3 LTS and 9.1 LTS are supported.
+* Tables written by Databricks Runtime 7.3 LTS, 9.1 LTS and 10.4 LTS are supported.
 * Deployments using AWS, HDFS, and Azure Storage are fully supported.
 Google Cloud Storage (GCS) is :ref:`partially supported<delta-lake-gcs-support>`.
 * Network access from the coordinator and workers to the Delta Lake storage.